tacman/lemon-squeezy/sfcasts/checkout.md

 Now that you've purchased your first product, check the inbox of the email you used during the checkout process to see if you received an email.
 Yep!
 We *do*!
 Open "Your Classic E-Lemonade receipt".
-We can view the order the placed and we can *also* generate the same invoice we saw earlier.
+We can view the order we placed and can *also* generate the same invoice we saw earlier.
 As a store owner, you may receive an additional email because our store is connected to the same email address.
-I disabled those emails to avoid spamming my inbox, and you can do the same by going to "Settings", "General", "Account", and switching the sales notifications off.
+I disabled those emails to avoid spamming my inbox, and you can do the same by going to "Settings", "General", "Account", and switching sales notifications off.

 Don't forget to save your changes!
 You can also configure this in the LemonSqueezy dashboard by going to "Design", "Email".

-We can *also* control the email created a checkout.
+We can *also* control the email created at checkout.
 More on that later!

 ## LemonSqueezy Dashboard

 So... all of this is from the *customer's* perspective, but what about the store owner?
 If we head back to the dashboard... here we go!
 Our revenue chart already reflects the purchase we made!
 Open "Store"...
 "Orders" to see the orders list.
 The last one should be the order we placed for $4.95.
 Nice!
-There’s also a " Customers" page here, where we can see some info about each customer and the products they ordered.
+There’s also a "Customers" page here, where we can see some info about each customer and the products they ordered.
 You can ignore the "Archived" labels on the orders on my screen.
 That just means the customer will no longer receive marketing emails.
 That... was an *accident*, actually.
 I tried to archive this once, and now I can't change it back.
 Hopefully that's a feature LemonSqueezy will add later. 😅

-Anyways, as you can see, LemonSqueezy handles all of the transactional emails for us, so we don't need to worry about it. *Sour*...
+Anyway, as you can see, LemonSqueezy handles all of the transactional emails for us, so we don't need to worry about it. *Sour*...
 I mean... *sweet*!
 You can start selling your products without a website; Just create more products, publish them on the storefront, and share the *link* to your storefront with